reknedierf/tutorials/README.md

-# A collection of code examples created for tutorial
+# A collection of code examples created for tutorials